You Can’t Live in Peace when Your Bad Neighbor Doesn’t Let You

 …was something my late Mom often said.
 And yes, she was so right about this.
 But let me start today’s story at the beginning.
 Flash back to March this year.
 It was a humid cold windy day, quite unusual for March in the Interior.
 March is our driest month on average.

-Given the chilly weather, my husband and I had decided to go to a Mexican restaurant for date night.
+Given the chilly weather, my husband and I had decided to go to a Mexican restaurant for date night on Friday after work.
 There are plenty in town.
 When we arrived, it had started snowing.
 Big wet snowflakes of the size of a quarter were falling and blown by the wind.
 They were very sticky and we entered the place with snow covered clothes like everyone else.
 The restaurant was pretty full.
-In cold weather a restaurant or roadhouse is like Marrakesh in the desert.
+In cold weather, a restaurant or roadhouse is like Marrakesh in the desert.
+Everyone goes there.
 We got chips and salsa, ordered and our waitress had just served our food.

 It’s hilarious when you see that scene in a movie.

-But not when you are the victim in real.
-Moreover, I bet actors would need more than one trial to place a cup of salsa on the head and one in the lap at the same time.
+But not, when you are the victim in real.
+Moreover, I bet actors would need more than one trial to place a cup of salsa on the head of someone, and one in the lap, at the same time.

-The waitress then picked up the broken dishes, threw them away and started cleaning the floor.
+The waitress then picked up the broken dishes, threw them away, and started cleaning the floor.
 When coming back from the kitchen, our waitress saw the mess that the other waitress had caused on the floor and took towels to help her clean up.
 When she arrived at the scene of incident, she saw that I was dirty from head to toe – literally.
-She apologized to us, went back and brought me napkins so I could clean my hair, face, shoulder, lap and boots.
-She apologized again despite it wasn’t her who had done it, but her colleague.
-All I was thinking was that I wouldn’t worry about the spill if were wearing a cute stay-at-home date night outfit for cooking.
+She apologized to us, went back, and brought me napkins so I could clean my hair, face, shoulder, lap and boots.
+She apologized again, despite it wasn’t her who had done it, but her colleague.
+All I was thinking was that I wouldn’t worry about the spill if I were wearing a cute stay-at-home date night outfit for cooking.
+However, I was wearing a silk floral skirt Casual Friday outfit (see photos in this post).

 Needless to say, we didn’t go there for a while.